pimcore/generic-data-index-bundle/doc/02_Configuration/03_Index_Management.md

 ### Refreshing of the index

-By default, the index queue is refreshed after each bulk operation as the items are processed Asynchronously with the symfony messenger.
+By default, the index queue is refreshed after each bulk operation as the items are processed asynchronously with the Symfony messenger.
 If you want to perform index refresh immediately you can use enable synchronous processing by injecting the `SynchronousProcessingServiceInterface` and calling `enable()` method.

 Available methods: